-WCRC works directly with water planners from utilities and agencies across the United States to help them address climate change and other long-term challenges in their planning.
+WCRC works directly with water planners from utilities and agencies across the United States and internationally to help them address climate change and other long-term challenges in their planning.

 Water and Climate Resilience Center